 E. Discussion and possible approval of Private Property Agreements

-H. Discussion and possible approval of Resolution to apply for CDBG
+G. Discussion and possible approval of Resolution to dispose of equipment

-L. Discussion and possible approval of Agreement with Arbuckle Materials
+H. Discussion and possible approval of Lease Agreement for Health Department

 5. Report from Emergency Management Director